 Who is it Good For?

 Weekend warriors who like to impress their friends.
-Heavy users with tolerance will probably find the capacity too small and the reloading hassles outweigh the benefits of filtration and fanciness.
+Heavy users with tolerance will probably find the capacity too small and the reloading hassle to outweigh the benefits of filtration and fanciness.